User-friendly introduction to PAC-Bayes bounds: Tight Generalization Error Bounds for Deep Learning

-\item the use of the Stochastic Gradient Algorithm (SGD) to minimize the bound (up to our knowledge, the first use of SGD to minimize a PAC-Bayes bound was~\cite{ger2009} for linear classification).
+\item the use of the Stochastic Gradient Algorithm (SGD) to minimize the bound (up to our knowledge, the first authors to use of SGD to minimize a PAC-Bayes bound was \citet{ger2009} for linear classification).
 Of course, this is standard in deep learning, but there is a crucial observation that SGD tends to converge to flat minima.
 This is very important, because around a flat minima $w^*$, we have $r(w)\simeq r(w^*)$ and thus $\mathbb{E}_{\theta\sim \rho_{w,s^2}}[r(\theta)] \simeq r(\theta^*)$ even for quite large values of $s^2$.
-On the other hand, for a sharp minimum $w^*$, $\mathbb{E}_{\theta\sim \rho_{w,s^2}}[r(\theta)] \simeq r(\theta^*)$ only for very small values of $s^2$ which tends to make the PAC-Bayes bound larger (see Example~\ref{exm:lipschitz:gauss} above). \item finally, the authors used a data dependent prior: $\mathcal{N}(w_0,\sigma^2 I)$, where $\sigma^2$ is chosen to minimize the bound (this is justified in theory thanks via a union bound argument as in Subsection~\ref{subsec:choice:lambda} above).
-The mean $w_0$ is not optimized, but the authors point out that the choice $w_0=0$ is not good and they actually draw $w_0$ randomly, as is usually done in non-Bayesian approaches to initialize SGD. \end{itemize}
+On the other hand, for a sharp minimum $w^*$, $\mathbb{E}_{\theta\sim \rho_{w,s^2}}[r(\theta)] \simeq r(\theta^*)$ only for very small values of $s^2$ which tends to make the PAC-Bayes bound larger (see Example~\ref{exm:lipschitz:gauss} above). \item finally, the authors used a data dependent prior: $\mathcal{N}(w_0,\sigma^2 I)$, where $\sigma^2$ is chosen to minimize the bound (this is justified in theory thanks via a union bound argument as in Subsection~\ref{subsec:choice:lambda}).
+The mean $w_0$ is not optimized, but the authors point out that the choice $w_0=0$ is not suitable and they actually draw $w_0$ randomly, as is usually done in non-Bayesian approaches to initialize SGD. \end{itemize}

 On the MNIST data set, the authors obtain empirical bounds between $0.16$ and $0.22$, thus, non vacuous.
 The classification performance of their posterior is actually around $0.03$, so they conclude that there is still room for improvement.
-Indeed, since then, a wide range of papers, from very theoretical to very computational, studied PAC-Bayes bounds for deep networks~\cite{lon2017,ney2017,zhou2018non,let2019,via2019,lan2020,tsu2020,big2020,for2020,per2020,suzuki2020generalization}.
-We discuss recent results from~\cite{per2020} below, but first, we want to discuss in detail one of the most important ingredients above: the data-dependent prior.
+Indeed, since then, a wide range of papers, from very theoretical to very computational, studied PAC-Bayes bounds for deep networks~\citep{lon2017,ney2017,zhou2018non,let2019,via2019,rivasplata2019pac,lan2020,tsu2020,big2020,for2020,per2020,suzuki2020generalization,pmlr-v119-pitas20a,clerico2021wide,jin2022,clerico2022conditionally,trabs2022,gluch2023bayes,zhang2023auto}.
+We discuss recent results by \citet{per2020,clerico2022conditionally} below, but first, let us discuss in detail one of the most important ingredients above: the data-dependent prior.

-\subsubsection{Bounds with data-dependent priors}
+\subsection{Bounds with data-dependent priors}